Bar Harbor, Maine is one of the most popular vacation destinations in New England.

 Each time I’ve gone, I’ve pretty much laughed myself a six-pack!

-17. Play a round or 2 of mini golf in Bar Harbor
+Play a round or 2 of mini-golf in Bar Harbor

-There are a few places to mini golf in Bar Harbor, but the best is Pirate’s Cove Adventure Golf.
-Whenever I visit, spending a night here is a must!
+There are a few places to mini golf in Bar Harbor, but the absolute best is Pirate’s Cove Adventure Golf.

 Pirate’s Cove mini golf offers two 18-hole courses with a dramatic pirate theme, such as waterfalls and a giant pirate ship that serves as one of the holes!

-After you play, stop across the street for ice cream at Udder Heaven, which has delicious handmade ice cream, sundaes, and other cool treats.
+After you play, hop across the street for ice cream at Udder Heaven, which has delicious handmade ice cream, ice cream sundaes, and other cool-you-down treats.

-18. Catch a flick at the quirkiest movie theater
+Catch a flick at an independent movie theater

 Reel Pizza Cinerama is a quirky movie theater in downtown Bar Harbor where you can order a delicious pizza, drink a brew, lounge on couches, and watch a great flick.

-The movie selection isn’t as big as your typical movie theater, but that’d defeat the purpose.
-It’s the vibe you’re after: laid back.
+The movie selection isn’t as big as your typical movie theater, but that would defeat the purpose.
+It’s the vibe you’re after: super chill and laid back.